 A VPN extends a private network across a public network.
 It acts as a fast, secure bridge between your computer and the internet, encrypting your data as you browse the web.

-Sites you visit and other prying eyes won’t be able to see your real IP address; instead they’ll see the IP associated with the VPN service.
+With a VPN enabled, websites you visit and prying eyes online can’t see your real IP address.
+Instead, they’ll see the IP associated with the VPN service.
 VPNs also allow you to bypass geographic restrictions by allowing you to assume an IP associated with a different country.

-VPN access is a service, and just like internet access you’ll be billed monthly to use it.
+VPN access is a service, and just like internet access, you’ll be billed monthly to use it.

 Pros

-• Paid service so servers are robust, reliable and fast.
+- Paid service so servers are robust, reliable, and fast.

-• Quality VPN services have huge networks of servers located around the world.
+- Quality VPN services have huge networks of servers located around the world.

-• Services offer extensive software for use with any OS (desktop or mobile), and with any application.
+- Services offer extensive software for use with any OS (desktop or mobile) and with any application.

 Cons